24 Bankruptcy Filings Chalked Up to COVID-19

 "2019 was our strongest year of worldwide growth in company history," the company writes."
 No single factor has caused more harm to our business than the current COVID-19 global pandemic and the temporary closures required to protect the safety of our members, team members and communities."

 Instead, the May 4 bankruptcy was meant to help the company financially restructure.
-Gold's says it will permanently close 30 company-owned gyms, but it does expect its early 700 global franchised and licensed gyms to reopen.
+Gold's said it would permanently close 30 company-owned gyms, but it expected its early 700 global franchised and licensed gyms to reopen.

 - Headquarters: McLean, Virginia